collabscore/documents/case-music-infoset.md

     at each step, but less likely.

 These rules can be expressing in a well-known formal language, namely *context-free grammar*s.
-Given that, at each step, several partitions are possible (with various probabilities), *weighted context-free grammars* seem more adapted and have been used as the formal context in several MIR studies (add references).
+Given that, at each step, several partitions are possible (with various probabilities), *weighted context-free grammars* are more adapted and have been used as the formal context in several MIR studies (add references).

 There are some subtelties to take account of (partial measures, ties).
-But the importantpoint is the following: by modeling a voice
+But the important point is the following: by modeling a voice
 (sequence of events) as a metric structure, we

   - unveil a fundamental music organization principle (al least notation-wise) which is completely hidden in notation encodings
-  - we can enumerate the set of allowed offsets as a formal language (with probabilistic aspects), and refer to these offsets in a formal context where each can be seen as a specific branch in a derivation tree.
+  - we can enumerate the set of allowed offsets as a formal language (with probabilistic aspects), and refer to these offsets in a formal context where each offset corresponds to a specific branch in a derivation tree.

-This has important consequences.
-First we can rely on the full battery of tools and properties of formal languages theory, with applications in (non exhaustive list): model checking (is the notation accurate and complete), simplification / decomposition, links with higher level concepts (string beats, weak beats), comparisons, etc.
+This has important *practical* consequences.

+ - First we can rely on the full battery of tools and properties of formal languages theory, with applications in (non exhaustive list): model checking (is the notation accurate and complete), simplification / decomposition, relationships with higher level concepts (string beats, weak beats), score comparisons, etc.
-Second, and referring again to [5]:  analytic processes can take advantage of this approach to associate *annotations* with an offset, *event though tis offset is not explicitly present in the notation itself*.
+ - Second, and referring again to [5]:  analytic processes can take advantage of this approach to associate *annotations* with an offset, *event though this offset is not explicitly present in the notation itself*.
 Or, to state it differently: both events (from the score) and annotations (from the analytic process) can use as a common reference the metric space, without having to depend from one another.

 *Pending question*: is there an existing  ontology that could be (re)used as a bac kbone for representing voices and annotations?

 ## References

 [1]:  <https://www.w3.org/TR/2004/REC-xml-infoset-20040204>(XML information set.
 W3C recommendation.)